aditya-u/CAPscript/README.md

 # CAPscript

-CAPscript is an esoteric languge programmed in python.
+CAPscript is an esoteric language programmed in python.

 All commands are all caps